 Buy a large economy pack, and put them away among the rest of your supplies; you’ll find a dozen uses for them aside from brushing your teeth, like detail cleaning your firearms!

 An EMP will no doubt be a paradigm-shifting event, but you don’t have to start off all the way back at the Stone Age if you fall victim to one.
+Knowing what will still work after an EMP event is critical.

 With a little bit of forethought, some careful planning, and the right acquisitions, it is possible for your life to go on more or less the same as it has minus modern-day electronics.